denali49/fabric-ca-k8s/README.md

 fabric-ca-client register -d --id.name user --id.secret userpw --id.type client -u http://0.0.0.0:7054
 ```

 Now that we have registered our idenities and peer node, we need to enroll them.
-We will need to make an directory so the server output can store the credentials in what will become our msp folder.
-To do this, we make a directory and then point our FABRIC_CA_CLIENT_HOME export at it.
+We will need the server output to store the credentials in what will become our msp folder.
+To do this, we point our FABRIC_CA_CLIENT_HOME export variable at it.
 Let's start by enrolling the admin identity:
 ```
 export FABRIC_CA_CLIENT_HOME=/shared/artifacts/org1/org1admin